 Federal farm bills routinely cost more than advertised.
-The Congressional Budget Office's (CBO) May 2022 baseline for farm programs confirms this truism.
-Advertised as an \$867 billion bill, the programs authorized in the Agriculture Improvement Act of 2018 are now projected to cost approximately \$1.3 trillion.
+The Congressional Budget Office's (CBO) May 2023 baseline for farm programs confirms this truism.
+Advertised as an \$867 billion bill, the programs authorized in the Agriculture Improvement Act of 2018 (aka, the 2018 farm bill) are now projected to cost taxpayers approximately \$1.4 trillion.
 Lawmakers contemplating authorizing a federal farm bill in 2023 must take pause.
 Taxpayers can afford to provide cost-effective farm financial and nutrition safety nets.
-In a time of trillion-dollar annual deficits and record debt we cannot, however, afford for wasteful farm bill programs to run on autopilot.
+In a time of trillion-dollar annual deficits and record debt we cannot, however, afford wasteful farm bill programs to run on autopilot.
+Meanwhile, programs assisting agricultural producers adopting risk-reducing conservation practices come in under-budget, and spending on commodity, crop insurance & disaster programs are not only over-budget, but outnumber farm bill-authorized conservation program spending by 3 to 1.

-The Path to Trillion Dollar Farm Bills
+The Path to Trillion Dollar+ Farm Bills

 Since 2002, spending for programs authorized by federal farm bills has exploded.
-The advertised price, the official 10-year CBO score at adoption, for farm bill legislation more than doubled between 2002 and 2014.
+The advertised price, the official 10year CBO score at adoption, for farm bill legislation more than doubled between 2002 and 2014.
 Improved economic conditions, and thus anticipated reductions in "safety net" programs, resulted in a CBO score of \$867 billion for the 2018 farm bill.
 This fiscal optimism, however, was short-lived.

-Farm Bills Increase in Cost Over Time Farm Bill 10-Year Projected Cost % Increase from Previous Legislation 2002 Farm Bill \$451 billion 2008 Farm Bill \$641 billion 42% 2014 Farm Bill (projected 2022 and 2023) \$956 billion 49% 2018 Farm Bill (projected 2022 to 2028) \$867 billion -9%
+Farm Bills Increase in Cost Over Time

+Farm Bill 10-Year Projected Cost % Increase from Previous Legislation

+2002 Farm Bill \$451 billion

+2008 Farm Bill \$641 billion 42%

+2014 Farm Bill \$956 billion 49%

+2018 Farm Bill \$867 billion -9%